fvarli/fvarli/README.md

 ### Hi there 👋

 As a senior software developer with over 3.5+ years of experience, I specialize in PHP and have a wealth of experience working with Laravel and CodeIgniter.
-I am also well-versed in MySQL, WordPress, JavaScript, jQuery, and Vue.js, making me a versatile and skilled developer.
+I am also well-versed in MySQL, WordPress, JavaScript, and jQuery, making me a versatile and skilled developer.
+I also have experience in Vue.js.

 I have a Mechatronic Engineering degree and have always had a passion for coding, which led me to study abroad in Slovenia through the Erasmus+ program.
 As a fluent English speaker, I am able to effectively communicate with international teams.